-Throughout Fiscal Year 2017-2018, the City of Turlock utilized CDBG Public Service grant funds to help implement strategies to assist in addressing the City's Homeless population.
-This Fiscal Year, We Care of Turlock provided a cold weather emergency shelter for men from September 2017 through June 2018.
+Throughout Fiscal Year 2018-2019, the City of Turlock utilized CDBG Public Service grant funds to help implement strategies to assist in addressing the City's Homeless population.
+This Fiscal Year, We Care of Turlock provided a cold weather emergency shelter for men over 18 years of age from August 15, 2018 through June 30, 2019.
 Warm meals were provided nightly by churches, organizations and individual families.